Emory-CBIS/MV-LOCUS/README.md

 ### 2. BIC_cal function

 ```
-BIC_cal(X, Y, U, V)
+calculate_bic(Y, model)
 ```

-- `X`: Group-level brain connectivity data represented as a matrix of dimension $n \times p$, where $n$ denotes the number of subjects, and $p$ represents the number of edges in the connectivity network.
+- Y: 	A list of original input matrices for each view.
+Each element should be an 𝑁×𝑝 matrix, where N is the number of subjects and p is the number of connectivity edges (vectorized upper triangle).

-- `Y`: Group-level clinical/behavioral subscale scores for the same subjects in `X`, the dimension is $n\times q$.
-- `U`: The canonical correlation directions on brain connectivity with  dimension $p \times m$, or the outcome `U` from `Locus_CCA`.
-- `V`: The canonical correlation directions on subscale scores with  dimension $q \times m$, or the outcome `V` from `Locus_CCA`.
+-model: The result list returned by multi_view_decomposition(), containing fitted mixing matrices (A) and source matrices (S) for each view.

-`BIC_cal function serves as a valuable guide for tuning the parameters $\rho$.
+`BIC_cal` function serves as a valuable guide for tuning the parameters $\phi$ and $\psi$.
 The function outputs a single BIC value.
 A model with lower BIC value is prefered.
 However, it is worth noting that in certain datasets, the choice may not be straightforward solely based on BIC.
 Tuning parameters can also be selected based on visual inspection of the extracted connectivity traits to achieve the desired level of sparsity and appealing neuroscience interpretation.

 ## IV.
-A Toy Example
+A Simulation Example

 In this section, we provide a toy example to demonstrate the implementation of the package.
 We generated toy example data **X**, **Y**, and **z** based on  estimated lantent connectivity traits from real brain connectivity and real clinical subscale dataset on cognition.
 Specifically, we generated connectivity matrices based on the real connectivity traits, using [Power's brain atlas](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3222858/).
 Each connectivity  trait is symmetric with dimensions of $node \times node$, where $node = 264$ is the number of nodes.
 The input $X$ matrix would be of dimension $n \times p$, where $n = 300$ subjects and $p = V(V-1)/2$ edges.
 Suppose we have $n$ connectivity matrices from each of the $n$ subjects, where each matrix is a $node \times node$ symmetric matrix.
 To generate our input matrix $Y$, we use the `Ltrans()` function to extract the upper triangular elements of each  matrix and convert them into a row vector of length $p = \frac{(node-1)node}{2}$.
 We then concatenate these vectors across subjects to obtain the group connectivity data **X**.
 Similarly, **Y** is a matrix of subscale scores